ourresearch/citeas-webapp/docs/ussri-blog/citeas-ussri-blog.md

 # CiteAs.org: Discovering and Improving software requests for citation

 - James Howison, [University of Texas at Austin](http://james.howison.name)
-- Heather Piwowar and Jason Priem, [Our Research](http://ourresearch.org/)
+- Heather Piwowar and Jason Priem, [OurResearch](http://ourresearch.org/)

 [CiteAs.org](https://citeas.org) links between pieces of software and their requested citations.
 It enables moving from the name of a piece of software, its webpage URL, or a DOI, directly to the machine-readable metadata (e.g., BibTex, Zotero auto-import) for the citation the author of the software package wants you to use.
-CiteAs.org is funded by the Digital Science program at the Sloan Foundation (Grant Number 8028), and conceived and developed by Heather Piwowar and Jason Priem at [Our Research](http://ourresearch.org/), together with [James Howison](http://james.howison.name) from the Information School at the University of Texas at Austin.
+CiteAs.org is funded by the Digital Science program at the Sloan Foundation (Grant Number 8028), and conceived and developed by Heather Piwowar and Jason Priem at [OurResearch](http://ourresearch.org/), together with [James Howison](http://james.howison.name) from the Information School at the University of Texas at Austin.

 **Great software work ⟶ Clear requests for citation ⟶ More visibility in publications ⟶ More credit ⟶ Better Software ⟶ Better Research**